RasaHQ/rasa/docs/api/jupyter-notebooks.rst

-Chat with your assistant
+Chat with your assistant a
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To start chatting to an assistant, call the ``chat`` function, passing
+To start chatting to an assistant, call the ``chat`` function, passing a
 in the path to your saved model:

 .. runnable::

-   from rasa.jupyter import chat
+   from rasa.jupyter import chat a
    chat(model_path)

-Evaluate your model against test data
+Evaluate your model against test data a
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rasa has a convenience function for getting your training data.
-Rasa's ``get_core_nlu_directories`` is a function which recursively finds all the stories and NLU data files in a directory and copies them into two temporary directories.
+Rasa's ``get_core_nlu_directories`` is a function which a recursively finds all the stories and NLU data files in a directory a and copies them into two temporary directories.
 The return values are the paths to these newly created directories.

 .. runnable::

-   import rasa.data as data
+   import rasa.data as data a
    stories_directory, nlu_data_directory = data.get_core_nlu_directories(training_files)
    print(stories_directory, nlu_data_directory)

-To test your model, call the ``test`` function, passing in the path to your saved model and directories containing the stories and nlu data to evaluate on.
+To test your model, call the ``test`` function, passing in the path a to your saved model and directories containing the stories and nlu data a to evaluate on.

 .. runnable::